Information about the coaching and counseling that I provide.

 Cooperative, Collaborative Parenting

 Life is always changing.
 The unexpected happens: career interests shift, jobs end, schedules change, children age and move on with their lives, and health and prosperity have peaks and valleys.
-Facing transitions means tapping into relational commitment, communication skills, trust and personal strengths to achieve success and positive transformation.
-Coaching brings a fresh perspective and helps couples see the many possibilities that can be the results of shifting circumstances.
-The best time to create new positive and lasting habits of relating is in a time of transition or crisis
+Facing transitions means tapping into personal resilience, relational commitment, communication skills, trust and personal strengths to achieve success and positive transformation.
+Coaching brings a fresh perspective and helps couples see the many possibilities that can result from shifting circumstances.
+The best time to create new, positive and lasting habits of relating is in a time of transition or crisis, and the second best time is now.

 Recovery from Relational Collapse Caused by Addictions, Affairs, Abuse or Neglect.

 Recovery from the consequences of addictions, affairs, abuse or neglect involves a process of stepping into the unknown.
 The process requires courage, honesty, vulnerability, openness and commitment to recovery.
 Other necessary ingredients are: love, desire, compassion, respect, and a strong sense of personal responsibility for past shortcomings.
-The process involves accepting differences, healing emotional wounds, repairing trust and taking action to create and protect ongoing safety within the relationship.
-The essence of the process is described in the article, Rebuilding Trust: The Loving Salve for Relational Betrayal or Other Relational Injury.
-This article is available in the Resources section of this website.
-This process often combines the use of couples coaching and individual coaching.
+The process involves accepting differences, healing emotional wounds, repairing trust and taking action to create and protect ongoing safety for oneself and within the relationship.
+The essence of the process in relationships is described in the article, Rebuilding Trust: The Loving Salve for Relational Betrayal or Other Relational Injury.
+Simply click on the title of the article or go to the Resources section of this website.
+The recovery process often combines the use of couples coaching and individual coaching.

 Successful Parenting and Discipline